xgleich1/xequals1/README.md

 Since the app is available in production, all sensitive identifiers are 'redacted'.
 This makes the multi player and donation parts unusable.
-If you want to experience them , best install the app from the google play store.
+If you want to experience them, best install the app from the google play store.